 A business consultant is a subject matter expert with expertise in a specific area of business typically engaged at a functional level of the company.
 For example an IT manager may hire a consultant to determine the best servers and services, or an accounting manager may hire a consultant to maximize her SR&ED rebate, or a plant manager might hire an industry expert to do a plant audit to achieve industry best practices.
 A business coach on the other hand engages at the CEO or owner level.
-While the coach might have many helpful answers, he/she more importantly has the right questions.
+While the coach will have many helpful answers, more importantly he/she has the right questions.

 Does business coaching need to be done face-to-face or can it be by distance (phone, skype, etc.)

 There are, however, two main advantages to coaching by distance.
 Firstly and most obviously, is the convenience.
 Distance conversations are not impacted by distance, bad weather, etc. Secondly and less obviously, distance coaching can actually be more efficient.
 We tend to move more quickly to the business at hand than when meeting face-to-face.
 This can mean a more productive use of time.